feynon/carlosbecker.com/content/post/2012-08-11-saturday-hack-upgrading-jekyll-bootstrap-to-upcoming-twitter-bootstrap-210.md

     <3 @mdo and @fat\n

-Hell yeah dudes!
+Hell yeah folks!
 It's much more easy than I think!
 So now, we have to upgrade Jekyll!
 Let's go?